code-dimension/stencil-components/docs/tabs.md

 # Tabs

-Component useful to show content through tabs.
+Component useful to show content with tabs.

 selector: `stc-tabs`

 ## How to use

-You've to use the component `stc-tab-header` for render a tab header and the component `stc-tab-content` to render the tab header content.
+You've to use the component `stc-tab-header` to render a tab header and the component `stc-tab-content` to render the tab header content.

 The prop **name** value should be equal for `stc-tab-header` and `stc-tab-content`.